dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister delete

-Use the `dfx canister delete` command to delete a stopped canister from the local canister execution environment or on the Internet Computer.
+Use the `dfx canister delete` command to delete a stopped canister from the local canister execution environment or the Internet Computer.
+By default, this withdraws remaining cycles to your wallet before deleting the canister.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.